BCJuan/scraping_utilities/README.md

 This two sets are useful for scraping pages with "*safety*".
 Or better said to avoid getting blocked.

+The first time the program scrapes the webs it stores the results in two files just to avoid rescraping again and again.
+Nevertheless, if you want to scrape the pages again you can initialize the objects `ProxyRotator` and `UserAgentRotator` with the argument `reload=True`.

 ## How to use them

 In `utils.py` two classes can be found `UserAgentRotator` and `ProxyRotator`